raspberrypilearning/integer-classifier/en/step_3.md

 --- /task ---

 The images are stored in the `training_images` list as numbers.
-Since you'll be working with those numbers in a moment, it's helpful to understand what they look like.
+Since you'll work with those numbers in a moment, it's helpful to understand what they look like.

 --- task ---